API: Query the list of all zettel

 The result is a text file.
 The first word, separated by a horizontal tab (U+0009) contains the role name.
 The rest of the line consists of zettel identifier, where the corresponding zettel have this role.
 Zettel identifier are separated by a space character (U+0020).

-# curl 'http://127.0.0.1:23123/z?q=|role?enc=json'
+# curl 'http://127.0.0.1:23123/z?q=|role&enc=data'

 Similar, to list all tags used in the Zettelstore, send a HTTP GET request to the endpoint /z?q=|tags.
-If successful, the output is a JSON object:
+If successful, the output is a data object:

-# curl 'http://127.0.0.1:23123/z?q=|tags&enc=json'
+# curl 'http://127.0.0.1:23123/z?q=|tags&enc=data'

 If you want only those tags that occur at least 100 times, use the endpoint /z?q=|MIN100+tags.
 You see from this that actions are separated by space characters.